Pumps, plantwide, and digital transformation - part 1

 But rarely is it a few dozen.

-I also frequently talk to another group of people in many plants.
-These are individuals in roles that didn't even exist 15 years ago: digital transformation leaders.
-But that was then.
-This is now.
-Today, an org chart without them is a rarity.
-Like a car without Bluetooth.
-Or a day without spam.
+I frequently talk to another group of people in many plants.
+These are individuals in roles that didn’t even exist 15 years ago: digital transformation leaders.

 Many are not rotating machinery experts, nor should they be.
-They typically take a high-altitude view of all the things happening within an organization and it is their job to see the forest instead of the bark, beetles, and leaves.
-They aren't typically pitting one reliability initiative against another.
-Instead, they are looking at all the possible ways that digitally transforming an approach or process can be used - from the cafeteria to the condensate pump - and deciding which projects offer the most compelling return on investment.
+They typically take a high-altitude view of all the things happening within an organization and look at all the possible ways that digitally transforming an approach or process can be beneficial.
+They then decide which projects offer the most compelling return on investment.
+Pumps are frequently emerging at the top of their list.

 Here's why.

 What many digital transformation leaders are seeing, however, is not a challenge but an opportunity.
-That's because many of them understand the power of AI - they've seen it used elsewhere with good results.
-In contrast, many rotating equipment personnel are highly skeptical because they've seen all the hype but rarely the promised results.
-Their frame of reference all too often is AI done wrong, not AI done right.
-As a result, there's an inherent auto-immune response.
-Been there, done that.
-In fact, in a recent survey of customers with a rotating machinery focus, 46% told us plainly that they were skeptical of AI in these applications and 27% told us they'd actually tried it and it underperformed.
+That’s because many of them understand the power of AI – they’ve seen it used elsewhere with good results.
+In contrast, many rotating equipment personnel are highly skeptical because they’ve seen all the hype but rarely the promised results.
+In fact, in a recent survey of customers with a rotating machinery focus, 46% told us that they were skeptical of AI in these applications, and 27% told us they’d tried using AI and it underperformed.

-To be perfectly honest, almost every one of us in the business shared that level of skepticism.
-Until we saw AI done right, that is.
+Many of us in the business shared some skepticism about AI until we saw it done right.
 Then the lightbulbs came on.

 "Your bearing is showing signs of wear, most likely from unbalance.
 We saw the same issue on this machine 31 months ago.
 Bearing replacement within the next 45 days is strongly recommended along with balancing before returning the machine to service.
 In the meantime, we'll be monitoring it daily and notify you of any substantial changes that warrant more immediate intervention."

-The numbers simply don't lie.
-This AI, when applied to this class of machines, is delivering the goods.
-Its ability to detect a problem exceeds 95%.
-And once detected, its ability to precisely identify the type of problem - in other words, diagnostic accuracy - exceeds 99%.
+The AI we use has already been trained in this way and the numbers show that, when applied to this class of machines, it is delivering on its promise.
+Its ability to detect a problem exceeds 95% accuracy while its ability to precisely identify the type of problem – in other words, diagnostic accuracy – exceeds 99%.

-In part 2 of this blog, I'm going to translate this into what it means in terms of ROI, in terms of scalability from plantwide to enterprise-wide levels, and how the delivery model we've chosen has made all the difference in terms of rapid payback, ease of deployment, and exceeding the aggressive ROI thresholds that digital transformation leaders are using to separate the so-what projects from the must-dos.
+In part 2 of this blog, I will translate what this means in terms of ROI and scalability from plantwide to enterprise-wide levels.
+I will also share how the delivery model we’ve chosen offers rapid payback and ease of deployment, helping businesses exceed the ROI thresholds used to separate the so-what projects from the must-dos.

 Our Experts